Somania/reminiscence/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an image sharing web app to share pictures with friends & friends can share the picture , comment on the picture.

-* Ruby version
+* Ruby version 2.5.0

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+*  run rake db:create and then rake db:migrate